churchofthought/JSOperations/README.md

 fib.resumptionBlock(fib.executionBlock()); // fib should resume at its execution block
 ```

-When an operation is resumed, it's resumptionBlock is called.
+When an operation is resumed, its resumptionBlock is called.
-When an operation is suspended, it's suspensionBlock is called.

 There are 4 related blocks you can set on an operation:
 suspensionBlock, resumptionBlock, cancellationBlock, and completionBlock